Natndez/FEMA-MOCK/README.md

 | Commitments | (1-2 Hours)<br>
 -Things that have been committed to be donated but are en route (i.e. someone said they will donate 30 shirts <br>but it'll take time to ship)<br>
 -Maybe can be lost in transit?
-Or maybe not that deep.<br>
+Or maybe not that in depth.<br>

 | Technical Requirements | (Figuring out how to set each thing up with these requirements will take more time for me...)<br>
 -Must be hosted so the site can actually be accessed and save state or something<br>